magnoeasy/easybuilder/english.md

 The repeater is the component used for data presentation within a page, with it you can reproduce the content of a form in the page environment

 Select the component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the component you just dropped).
+When you drop it, a tab called "Properties of Field" will appear on the right side of the screen (If it doesn't, just click on the component you just dropped).
 ![image](./BuilderImages/RepeaterGif.gif)

 Note that when you insert the Repeater you cannot save the page until you have selected a Datasource in the properties tab.
 ![image](https://user-images.githubusercontent.com/81401104/116301842-dd8e4480-a776-11eb-947a-2b584c4d1a07.png)

-We can easily do this using the builder.
+We can easily do this using builder.
 To add the Datasource that we will use, we must go to the "Source" tab in the component properties and click on the "+" button.
 In this example our DataSource will contain three fields: Name, Age and Phone.

 To display the data on the repeater we use another component, label, and add a Datalink to it
 ![image](https://user-images.githubusercontent.com/81401104/116301880-e8e17000-a776-11eb-93ab-12295c0cfeb8.png)